 The way spiritual care is organised in hospitals varies considerably.
 This means that patients’ spiritual needs may not be identified, and they may not receive high-quality and safe spiritual care.
 Research demonstrates this gap in care can impact health outcomes, quality of patient experience and the safety of health care.

-SHA is leading an engagement process so that stakeholders can be involved in the co-design of a consistent spiritual care model.
-MosaicLab, an independent engagement and facilitation consultancy has been contracted to support the project.
+Beginning in August 2022, SHA led an engagement process that involved a broad range of stakeholders in the co-design of a consistent spiritual care model.
+MosaicLab, an independent engagement and facilitation consultancy were contracted to support the project.
 The core project team includes representatives from SHA, Alfred Health, Australian Commission on Safety & Quality in Health Care, and the Anglican Diocese of Melbourne.

 We are excited to have designed the first co-designed contemporary model for spiritual care in Australia.

 It is currently being piloted across 11 healthcare sites around the country.
 The evaluation of the pilot will ensure that the model is fit for service in the Australian context.